phi16181/python_prework/README.md

 Prints out the sentence I Love Python (anything in quotes is treated as a string, but more on this in just a sec!)

-We will not be writing any custom functions for our analysis, but you are highly encouraged to experiment with writing your own!
+We will not be writing any custom functions for our analysis here, but you are highly encouraged to experiment with writing your own!

 Python has a number of functions and types built into it that are always available.
 They are listed <a href="https://docs.python.org/3/library/functions.html">here </a>in alphabetical order.

-As we previously discovered, one of these built-in functions is the dir() function.
+As was previously discovered, one of these built-in functions is the dir() function.
 You can use the dir() function, along with an argument in the parentheses, to see what other options might be available for you to use in your projects.
 For example:

 ```python